Tracer1337/laravel-blog/.idea/idea.md

 * Fix biography = "null" sometimes after editing profile => Fix form values = null
 * SEO => React Helmet
 * Assign roles in admin panel
+* Change fragments during data fetching to spinner / loaders
+* If cover ration is not 4:3, fill borders with gradients according to colors on image
+* Loading skeleton
+* Ask user if he wants to stay logged in